-- A. The number of first round starts to be determined by the organising committee with respect to the following rules. - B. Committee's be given the right to restrict each rider to a maximum number of first round starts at each venue. - (i) For a campdraft being conducted on 1 day, the minimum number of runs per rider is 4.
-For a campdraft being conducted on 2 or more days the minimum number of runs per rider is 6. - (ii) In extreme circumstances committee's have the right to make a change to run restrictions, (i.e. where the number of starters exceeds 250 in a single event or an event to be split, riders may be restricted to minimum of 2 first round starts for that event). - C. All drafts count towards the total number of first round runs. - D. Committee's have the right to exclude the Restricted Open Draft (restricted to open horses only) and/or the Futurity Draft (restricted to futurity draft only) from the minimum number of first round starts. - E. If restrictions are imposed, any such restrictions are to be stated on the committee's program where possible. - F. Committee's have the right to exclude competitors under the age of 17 years from any draft at their discretion.
+- A. The number of first round starts to be determined by the organising committee with respect to the following rules. - B. Committee's be given the right to restrict each rider to a maximum number of first round starts at each venue. - (i) Committees are allowed the discretion to apply any rider or horse restrictions they deem necessary to run their program.
+These restrictions should be fair and equal to all accepted competitors and horses for the entirety of the campdraft event. - (ii) In extreme circumstances committee's have the right to make a change to run restrictions, (i.e. where the number of starters exceeds 250 in a single event or an event to be split, riders may be restricted to minimum of 2 first round starts for that event). - C. All drafts count towards the total number of first round runs. - D. Committee's have the right to exclude the Restricted Open Draft (restricted to open horses only) and/or the Futurity Draft (restricted to futurity draft only) from the minimum number of first round starts. - E. If restrictions are imposed, any such restrictions are to be stated on the committee's program where possible. - F. Committee's have the right to exclude competitors under the age of 17 years from any draft at their discretion.